 What happens next if the semen analysis results aren’t perfect?
 Well, that depends.

-But if there are significant abnormalities on the semen analysis results, you should schedule an appointment with a urologist who specializes in male fertility.
-Not every urologist does – so here again, a recommendation from your wife’s GYN might be helpful.
+But if there are significant abnormalities on the semen analysis results, you should consider scheduling an appointment with a urologist who specializes in male fertility to help determine your best course of action.